 I don't think it's helpful to pigeonhole relationships before they happen, because you never know where things will lead.
 It could start with someone to hang out with one or two nights a week and get to know.
-If you're lucky, maybe it will be someone who gets you, who finds you attractive, and just maybe can curl your toes in bed.
+Even if that's all it is, it sounds pretty good, right?
+Then, if you're lucky, maybe it will be someone who gets you, who finds you attractive, and just maybe can curl your toes in bed.
 But most importantly, someone who will always observe Wheaton's Law.
 Always. ("Don't be a dick")

 If you are in an open relationship or have experience with one, I want to hear your story.
-I have made some great friends in the Columbus polyamorous community, and have had some "secondary" style relationships with wonderful women who could surprise me and teach me more about myself.
+I have made some great friends in the Columbus polyamorous community, and have had good luck in "secondary" style relationships with wonderful women who could surprise me and teach me more about myself.

 A bit more about me:

 I have one daughter, 12, who is the true love of my life.
 You won't meet her for quite a while but I will talk about her occasionally if we start chatting.
 I have her 50% of the time, and I don't generally mix parenting and dating.
 I am on good terms with my ex, we cooperate on parenting with no drama.